 The only truly effective way to treat persistent dandruff and flaky skin is with a medicated shampoo or dermatological cream from your doctor or drugstore.

-A so-called 'Beauty Spot' is a small mole, usually on the cheek, chin or the upper lip, which is considered enhancing to the attractiveness of the person sporting it.
+A so-called 'beauty spot' is a small mole, usually on the cheek, chin or upper lip, which is considered enhancing to the attractiveness of the person sporting it.

-Thanks for reading and I hope you've enjoyed finding out about skin and spots.
+Thanks for reading, and I hope you've enjoyed finding out about skin and spots.
 If you'd like to leave a comment or ask a question, go right ahead—I'd love to hear from you!
-And as sharing is caring, feel free to share the article on your social media so that your friends can enjoy it, too.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.